Manchester United captain Maguire found guilty of assault, resisting arrest and attempted bribery | Goal.com

 “On this basis, along with the substantial body of evidence refuting the charges, Harry Maguire’s legal team will now appeal the verdict, to allow a full and fair hearing at a later date.”

 “It is a decision that I could only take on the information that I have.
-I have spoken with Harry and I have the insight to the story which is different to what’s being reported," Southgate said.

-"In these instances, I think you can only make decisions on the facts you are aware of.
-Clearly, if facts change further down the line then I have to review that decision.
+I have spoken with Harry and I have the insight to the story which is different to what’s being reported.
+In these instances, I think you can only make decisions on the facts you are aware of.
+Clearly, if facts change further down the line then I have to review that decision,” Southgate said.

 “But, I have a fantastic relationship with the boy, Harry has been an outstanding character for us and I have no reason to doubt what he is telling me.
 It is important that he knows he has my support at this moment.”